coderefinery/social-coding/talk.md

   [Appveyor](https://www.appveyor.com), [Read the Docs](https://readthedocs.org))
 - Good for your CV: you can show what you have built

+... can you think of reasons not to share?

 ---

 ## Sharing is scary